Historypin/hp-ui-visres/htdocs/outcrop/README.md

 </div>
 ```

-These form fields are read and written by outcrop.
+These form fields are read and written by outcrop if they exist.
 They should be wrapped in some kind of form that stores them in the database.
+Their names can be redefined in the options.
 ```
 <input id="demo_x" type="hidden" name="x" value="100" />
 <input id="demo_y" type="hidden" name="y" value="100" />